zostay/RakuWAPI/README.md

   * The message body MUST be a [Supply](http://doc.perl6.org/type/Supply) that typically emits [Cool](http://doc.perl6.org/type/Cool) and [Blob](http://doc.perl6.org/type/Blob) and [List](http://doc.perl6.org/type/List) of [Pair](http://doc.perl6.org/type/Pair) and [Associative](http://doc.perl6.org/type/Associative) objects or an object that coerces into such a Supply (e.g., a List or an Array).

-For example, here is another example that demonstrates the flexibility possible in the application response:
+For example, here we demonstrate some of the flexibility possible in the application response:

 ```perl6
     sub app(%env) {